makrai/notes/rafailov2305-direct-pref-opt.md

     with only a simple classification loss
   * Direct Preference Optimization (DPO), the resulting algorithm we call
   * stable, performant, and computationally lightweight
-  * no need for sampling from the LM during fine-tuning or performing
+  * no need for sampling from the LM during fine-tuning
   * no significant hyperparameter tuning
 * experiments show that DPO can fine-tune LMs to align with human preferences as well as or better than existing methods